How Many Foster Kids Graduate from High School?

 Additionally, children and youth may need specialized behavioral and educational support.
 It needs to be addressed with foster children and implemented when necessary.

 It's reported that children get punished more frequently in school settings.
 They are tagged as the "bad kids" and will fear asking for any support.
-This also relates to how often they are suspended, expelled, or have police interventions at school.
+This also relates to the frequency of suspensions, expulsions, or police interventions at school.

 What Can Foster Parents Do?

-These children and youth want supportive relationships from parents or guardians.
+These children and youth want supportive relationships with parents or guardians.
 They seek the stability they haven't experienced.
 As a foster parent, you can implement change in early life.

 These placements act to provide stable home environments.
 It removes them from possible negligent or abusive homes.
 It gives them valuable resources they might not have had access to, including education.